luapower/winapi/winapi/basewindowclass.md

 ## `require'winapi.basewindowclass'`

 This module implements the `BaseWindow` class which is the base class for both top-level windows and controls.
-The module also contains the `Windows` singleton which deals with windows (top-level or not) as a collection, and the message loop.
+The module also contains the message loop and the `Windows` singleton which deals with windows (top-level or not) as a collection.

 `BaseWindow` is for subclassing, not for instantiation.
 Nevertheless, it contains properties and methods that are common to both windows